-We reserve the right to withhold any puppy for our breeding program.
+We reserve the right to withhold up to two puppies for our breeding program.
 We reserve the right to refuse to sell a puppy when circumstances indicate it is not in the best interest of the puppy.

 WE CANNOT GUARANTEE TO HAVE THE COLOR OR GENDER YOU DESIRE WHEN IT IS YOUR TURN TO PICK OUT A PUPPY, THEREFORE, YOU HAVE THE OPTION TO MOVE YOUR NAME TO OUR NEXT PLANNED LITTER.